MaastrichtU-IDS/best-practices/website/docs/code-management.md

 Other applications that focuses on managing `git` repositories are also available, such as [GitKraken](https://www.gitkraken.com/) or [SourceTree](https://www.sourcetreeapp.com/).

-✔️ If you want to avoid the terminal, and have a nice UI well integrated with GitHub, and only focusing on the `git` repositories management
+✔️ More user friendly; avoids using the terminal

-✔️ Quite helpful when you need to visualize repositories with complex branching
+✔️ Helpful for visualizing repositories with complex branching

+❌ Less flexibility (when scripting for example)

-❌ Need to install one more app just for `git` management
+❌ The need to install one more app just for `git` management

-❌ They don't support all operating systems for most of them
+❌ Most tools do not support multiple operating systems

 ---

-## 🐙 Get familiar with the basic concepts
+## Basic Git concepts

 ### Clone

 Download a remote repository from GitHub to your computer (here mentioned as "your local repository").

-Using SSH (requires to have [set SSH keys to login](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), but is safer and really easier on the long term)
+Using SSH (requires to have [set SSH keys to login](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), but is safer and easier in the long run)

 ```bash
 git clone git@github.com:MaastrichtU-IDS/best-practices.git